telink-semi/telink_b85m_ble_sdk/telink_b85m_ble_sdk_V4.0.1.2_Patch/patch_note.md

 ## V4.0.1.2_Patch_0001

 ### Bug Fixes
-* Data crosstalk happens occassionally if several connections' L2CAP packets consist of start fragment and continuation fragments.
+* When MTU>23, data crosstalk happens occassionally if several connections' L2CAP packets consist of start fragment and continuation fragments.
 A connection's continuation fragment may reassemble to another connection's start fragment.

 ### BREAKING CHANGES
   - N/A